ibis-vzla/puppeteer-utilz/docs/docs/functions/wait-for-download.md

 ### Description

-Wait for a download to finish.
+Waits for a download to finish. aka, the document is available in the system's fs.

 ### Parameters